rsa17826/vex-plus-plus/readme.md

       - **showPathBlockInPlay**: the path block, showing where the path starts, will be visible in play mode.
       - **showPathLineInPlay**: the path line, showing the path attached blocks will travel, will be visible in play mode.
       - **showPathEditNodesInPlay**: the path edit nodes, showing where each segment of the the path is at, will be visible in play mode.
+    - ### UNAVAILABLEs

+      - **showUNAVAILABLEBlockInPlay**: shows unavailable blocks when playing
   - ### player

     - **playerRespawnTime**: the time that the player takes to respawn after dying
+  - ### level lists

-  - ### local levels
+    - ### local level list

       - **smallLevelDisplaysInLocalLevelList**: makes the level displays for local levels smaller
       - **amountOfLevelsToLoadAtTheSameTimeOnMainMenu**: the amound of levels to load data for each frame when on the menu
       - **showLevelCompletionInfoOnMainMenu**: shows some info about if the levels are completed and how completed they are on the menu
+    - ### online level list

+      - **smallLevelDisplaysInOnlineLevelList**: makes the level displays for online levels smaller
+      - **onlyShowLevelsForCurrentVersion**: the load online levels button only shows levels for the current version instead of for all versions.
+      - **loadOnlineLevelListOnSceneLoad**: when the online level list is loaded the level data will immediately be downloaded
   - ### level creation

     - **defaultCreatorName**: the default name for the prompt when creating a new level
     - **defaultCreatorNameIsLoggedInUsersName**: if true overites defaultCreatorName to be the username of the currently logged in user
     - **randomizeLevelModifiersOnLevelCreation**: when creating a new level the level modifiers will be set randomly
-  - ### online level list

-    - **smallLevelDisplaysInOnlineLevelList**: makes the level displays for online levels smaller
-    - **onlyShowLevelsForCurrentVersion**: the load online levels button only shows levels for the current version instead of for all versions.
-    - **loadOnlineLevelListOnSceneLoad**: when the online level list is loaded the level data will immediately be downloaded
   - ### debug

     - **toastStayTime**: how long the toast stays on screen in seconds.